-Their names are Puck (black’ish gray), Gandalf the Grey (gray), Snoopy (white body, brown head)
+Their names are Puck (black’ish gray), Gandalf the Grey (grey), Snoopy (white body, brown head)

 The number one thing about goats is to close all gates, doors and lids before exiting.
-A forgetful moment means a goat in the food bin.
+A forgetful moment means a goat in the food bin are will escape.
 Yes, they are that smart.

-All feed, treats and Timothy grass are located in the south door of the Granary.
+All feed, treats and Timothy grass are located in the feed room within the loafing shed.

 DO NOT feed chicken feed/pellets or snacks to the goats.
 It is TOXIC to them.

 Provide clean water as needed.
 The water trough in the loafing shed room is heated.
 This will take two people to move and clean.
 Call Tamra or Elizabeth when it needs to be cleaned out.
 If water is clean, just add water to the trough with another bucket.
 There are extra buckets in the

 DO NOT feed goats anything that is not provided and stored in the feed room.

 Animal crackers – our goats love animal crackers as treats and can receive a couple handfuls per day.
 Since goats can overeat which leads to bloat and obesity, error on the side of being conservative with their treats.

 Goats can bloat (excessive fermentation in the rumen/stomach).
 This is fatal if not treated right away.
 There are a number of things that can cause bloat including wrong food or forage and cold water.
 Please only feed what is provided by the Foundation.